 If you shop-til-you-drop and get all the latest and greatest Christmas presents but broke the bank, you will be quick to lose your focus on Jesus.
 You will end up tense and stressed!

 With a little planning this Christmas, you will be able to quiet your heart in the presence of Jesus.
 You will be blessed and bless others as you will have a quiet and gentle spirit that is precious to the Lord.

 Your spirit will rub off on those you love around and that will give you the most amazing Christmas ever.

-Is your heart racing?
-Did you find this helpful in learning how to quiet your heart this Christas?
+Did you find this helpful in learning how to quiet your heart this Christmas?